-Why is it possible to be too early to have an abortion?
+Is it possible to be too early to have an abortion?

-Regardless of whether you are having a surgical abortion or a medical abortion (with pills), it is necessary to confirm with an ultrasound scan that there is a pregnancy sac located within your uterus before a termination can be performed.
+Regardless of whether you are having a surgical abortion or a medical abortion (with pills), it is necessary to confirm with an ultrasound scan that there is a pregnancy sac located within your uterus before a termination can be commenced.